Cabin at Vogel State Park in Blairsville, Georgia. Photo by @vikram_skhangarot

 From a cabin tucked quietly into North Georgia mountain woods to a cottage perfectly perched to catch a coastal breeze, there’s something about a change of scenery to lift your spirits.
 And when you’re situated near all the activities at Georgia State Parks, you get a vacation like no other.
 Create your next unforgettable vacation at one of these eight surprising places to stay at Georgia State Parks.

 Historic Home at General Coffee State Park in Nicholls

-The elegantly decorated three-bedroom Burnham House is a romantic country retreat inside General Coffee State Park.
+The elegantly decorated three-bedroom Burnham House is a romantic country retreat inside General Coffee State Park located in south Georgia, about one hour east of Tifton.
 Sip coffee in a rocking chair on the porch, say hello to the park’s farm animals, and stroll scenic nature trails.
 In the evening, soak in the clawfoot tub or cozy up to a warm fire.